programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 {% include figure.html filename="or-en-text-mining-youtube-comments-8.jpg" alt="Visualization of WordFish model showing relative placement of features (words) with outliers removed" caption="Figure 4.
 Visualization of WordFish model showing relative placement of features (words) with outliers removed" %}

-For this lesson, we removed three additional stopwords, so that the center part of the visualization is of greatest interest.
+For this lesson, we removed three additional stopwords, so that the center part of the visualization is of greater interest.
 Again, it is the words that project off the sloping sides of a balanced Wordfish feature visualization that are the most descriptive of the primary dimension - those very far down on the vertical axis may be polarizing, but are also very rare, and therefore are unlikely to be as explanatory of that dimension.

 You can export this visualization as a `.jpeg` image file by running the following line of code: